-Speaking of moving things along, 69% percent of candidates think employers can improve their response times.
+Regarding moving things along, 69% percent of candidates think employers can improve their response times.
 Anything you can do to greenlight a top candidate more quickly increases your chance of making the hire.

-It gives you more ways to keep candidates engaged
+Gives you more ways to keep candidates engaged

-It helps keep your team on the same page
+Makes it easier to keep your team on the same page

 Six Steps to Effective Mobile Recruiting